These Provisions are applicable from the Financial year 2016-17. For previous years up to 2015-16 click here

 |Due Date||Amount Payable|

-In case of assessee opting for presumptive business income under section 44AD, due date to pay the entire amount of advance tax in one installment is 15th March of the financial year.
+Note: In the case of the assessee which are filing tax return at presumptive basis under section 44AD or 44ADA or tax on higher income than specified percentage of 6%,8% or 50% as the case may be, due date to pay the entire amount of advance tax in one instalment is 15th March of the financial year.

 First estimate the Total Income for the year